zmomen/budgeter/README.md

 # budgeter

-Personal budget app that processes bank transactions and shows expense reports by category and month.
+Django application that servers as a personal budget app.
+It processes bank transactions and shows expense reports by category and month.